 - IS: 4900- which is for Shuttering plywood

 The plywood grades you come across are indicative of the presence or absence of the factors that are markers of the quality of the plywood in the board of plywood in question.
-It goes without saying, higher the grade, better is the quality of the plywood in question.
+It goes without saying, the higher the grade, the better the quality of the plywood in question.

 The grades of plywood

 The plywood grades you can access in the Indian market include